Hell or High Water Farm

 At Hell or High Water Farm our work is grounded in a deep respect for our natural world and all the creatures in it.
 We believe it is our responsibility as farmers to foster sustainable and regenerative agricultural practices as stewards of the land and our community.

 We utilize organic practices which regenerate soils and improve mycorrhizal growth below the surface.
 We utilize chicken manure and locally sourced organic soil amendments to ensure soil fertility.
 We strongly oppose the use of petroleum based fertilizers and synthetic pesticides.
 We attract beneficial insects such as ladybugs, preying mantis, and lacewings with plantings of flowers and herbs.
-Our growing practices are informed by the works of Eliot Coleman, Jean-Martin Fortier, and Steve Soloman.

 We use only ethical animal husbandry practices.
-We believe firmly that all creatures have a right to sun, fresh grass, and the freedom to engage in behaviors which are innate to their species.
-We strongly oppose the use of confinement systems for poultry or other domesticated farm animals.
-We utilize mobile chicken tractors and solar powered electric fencing, providing our flocks safe access to pasture from sunrise to sunset.
-In 2019, with the support of the FACT: Food Animal Concern Trust, we welcomed two Great Pyrenees, Lucky and Rosebud, to our farm to train as livestock guardian dogs to protect our hens from significant predator pressure.
+We believe firmly that all creatures have a right to sun, fresh grass, and the freedom to engage in behaviors innate to their species.
+We oppose the use of confinement systems for poultry and other domesticated farm animals.
+Our poultry flocks live on pasture in mobile chicken coops, protected from predators by our Great Pyrenees livestock guardian dogs year round.
 We use no antibiotics and keep our flocks healthy through preventative, organic methods.
-Our chickens forage in organically managed pastures and consume a mix of native grasses and legumes.
+Our chickens forage in organically managed pastures and consume a mix of grasses and legumes.
 We supplement our chicken's nutrition with non-GMO, raw whole grains, grown and milled in Washington state.
-While we utilize organic practices, our farm products are not certified organic at this time.

 The only truly dependable production technologies are those that are sustainable over the long term.
 By that very definition, they must avoid erosion, pollution, environmental degradation, and resource waste.
 Any rational food-production system will emphasize the well-being of the soil-air-water biosphere, the creatures which inhabit it, and the human beings who depend upon it." ―Eliot Coleman

-© COPYRIGHT 2015.
+© COPYRIGHT 2025.
 ALL RIGHTS RESERVED.

 • Home